anupam-git/minigames/15puzzle/README.md

 # 15 Puzzle
-A simple implemetation of 15 Puzzle Game
+A simple implemetation of 15 Puzzle Game with pure QML

 ## How to Run
 `qmlscene --fullscreen 15puzzle.qml`